aleden/apoc/README.md

 # apoc
-Toy operating system written by me in high school.
+Toy operating system bootloader/kernel on x86 written by me in high school.